-Joy Ford Austin, Executive Director
+Joy Ford Austin, M.S., Executive Director

-Joy Ford Austin is a former President and Executive Director of the African American Museums Association.
-Joy Ford Austin has consulted with many institutions on cultural programs and policy including the Presidential Commission planning for the National Museum of African American History and Culture, Telesis Corporation, and the Chicago Housing Authority, the Center for Arts and Culture, and the Kellogg Foundation.
-She was the Principal of Austin Ford Associates, an education consulting firm.
-Since 2000, she has served as Executive Director of the Humanities Council of Washington, DC.
-She holds a Master of Science in Administration from Trinity College, Washington, D.C. and a Bachelor of Arts in English Literature, McMaster University, Hamilton, Canada.
+Joy Ford Austin joined HumanitiesDC in 2000 to serve as Executive Director, having previously served as President and Executive Director of the African American Museums Association.
+Joy has consulted with many institutions on cultural programs and policy including the National Museum of African American History and Culture Plan for Action Presidential Commission, Telesis Corporation, the Chicago Housing Authority, the Center for Arts and Culture, and the Kellogg Foundation.
+Joy holds a Master of Science in Administration from Trinity College and a Bachelor of Arts in English Literature from McMaster University.

-Jasper Collier oversees the Humanities Council’s extensive collection of grant and program-produced artifacts and educational resources.
-Jasper has previously worked in curatorial and collections management departments at the Dittrick Medical History Center in Cleveland, OH and President Lincoln’s Cottage in Washington, DC.
-He has also held positions at the National Building Museum, and the Western Reserve Historical Society, and has worked as a consultant performing historical research.
-Jasper earned a B.A. in History from Case Western Reserve University in Cleveland, and an M.A. in Public History from American University.
+Jasper Collier oversees HumanitiesDC’s extensive collection of grant products and educational resources.
+Jasper has previously worked in curatorial and collections management at the Dittrick Medical History Center and President Lincoln’s Cottage.
+He has also held positions with the National Building Museum and the Western Reserve Historical Society and has worked as an independent consultant in historical research.
+Jasper holds a Master of Arts in Public History from American University and a Bachelor of Arts in History from Case Western Reserve University.

-Stephanie Scott, Executive Assistant
+Stephanie Scott, Operations Manager